WeblateOrg/weblate/docs/devel/starting.rst

 Pushing string changes to Weblate
 +++++++++++++++++++++++++++++++++

-To push newly updated strings to Weblate, just let it to pull from the upstream repo.
+To push newly updated strings to Weblate, just let it pull from the upstream repository.
 This can be achieved in the user interface (in the :guilabel:`Repository maintenance`) or from command line using :ref:`wlc`.

-This can be automated by installing a webhook on your repository to trigger Weblate whenever there is new commit, see :ref:`update-vcs` for more details.
+This can be automated by installing a webhook on your repository to trigger Weblate whenever there is a new commit, see :ref:`update-vcs` for more details.

 .. seealso::